soynomm/nomm.xyz/resources/content/projects.md

 ## [Bloggo](https://github.com/soynomm/bloggo)

-A blog-oriented static site generator used for this very site, written in Python.
-I wrote this to learn Python and to, naturally, have a tailor-made blog machine that tickles my fancy.
+A blog-oriented static site generator used for this very site, written in Java.
+I wrote this to learn Java and to, naturally, have a tailor-made blog machine that tickles my fancy.

 **Status:** in active development.